 Other often-covered Elvis standards include "Hard-Headed Woman," recorded by Charlie Daniels and Presley's famous ex-girlfriend Wanda Jackson, as well as "Devil in Disguise," a deep cut for Tony Rice and the Flying Burrito Brothers.

 "Blue Moon of Kentucky"

-Bill Monroe directly fathered bluegrass, and he indirectly influenced the birth of memorable rock and roll B-sides.
-A pop-friendly version of “Blue Moon of Kentucky” backed historic 1954 Sun Records single “That’s Alright Mama.”
+Bill Monroe directly fathered bluegrass, and he indirectly influenced the birth of memorable rock 'n' roll B-sides.
+A pop-friendly version of "Blue Moon of Kentucky" backed historic 1954 Sun Records single "That's Alright Mama."
 Later that same year, Presley performed the song live on the Grand Ole Opry stage.

 "Funny How Time Slips Away"

 Presley strategically placed this song from Willie Nelson's songwriter for hire days near the end of his live sets.
 It let all in attendance in Las Vegas or Hawaii know that Elvis would soon leave the building.

 Nashville icon Jerry Reed's fast and funny songs got a huge popularity boost when Presley covered "Guitar Man" in 1967.
 Presley's version topped the country charts and had a hand in launching Reed's Hall of Fame career.